WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/p.md

 ## privileges
 ## program
 ## prompt

+Use only to describe a signal, which might or might not be a message, that an app or the operating system is waiting for the user to take some action.
+In general, restrict the use of *prompt* as a noun to the command prompt.

+Use as a verb to refer to the act of requesting information or an action from the user.

 ## pros

 Don't use.
 Instead, use *advantages* or a contextually relevant term.

 ## pull down, pull-down

+In general, emphasize on the task to be accomplished, rather than how the user should interact with the UI element.

+Don't use *pull down* as a verb to describe how to use a menu or list.
+Don't use *pull-down* as an adjective to describe the appearance of a menu or list.

+For more information, see [Dropdown list, combo box, and spin box](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/#dropdown-list-combo-box-and-spin-box).

 ## purge

 OK to use in developer documentation and for a technical audience.
 Avoid using in user documentation; instead, use *delete, clear*, or *remove*.